ssmithgannett/wordpress-resources/README.md

 ## Data stuff:
 * We mainly use [Data.World](https://data.world) to query and format excel/csv into JSONs, though on occasion we have raw JSONs available on the web to parse (Google Sheets has a great API for public data...some teams have access to this...we're probably fine with Excel)
 * I typically use a jQuery ajax function to call an API query though a PHP function...sounds more complicated than it is.
-* Ajax templates:
-    For queries with no variable'
+* Ajax template for queries with no variable'
 ```

     "jQuery.ajax({